-A mortgage broker (either a company or an individual) is an independent agent for the mortgage loan applicant as well as the lender.
-Your mortgage broker will stand as coordinator between you and the lending institution; which can be a bank, trust company, credit union, mortgage corporation, finance company or even an individual investor.
-You use a mortgage broker to look at your financial circumstance and find the lender who has the best mortgage loan for you.
-You give your mortgage application to your broker, who offers it to a number of lenders.
-Your mortgage broker then helps you work with the lender of choice until closing.
-At closing, the broker's commission comes from the borrower.
+During the mortgage loan process, an individual or group who is an independent agent for the mortgage loan applicant as well as the lender is a mortgage broker.
+Your mortgage broker will stand as facilitator between you and the lending institution; which can be a bank, trust company, credit union, mortgage corporation, finance company or even an individual investor.
+You use a mortgage broker to examine your financial circumstance and lead you to the lender who has the right mortgage loan for you.
+From application to closing, your mortgage broker facilitates your loan process: offering your loan application to a number of lenders, and walking you with the chosen lender through to the closing of your loan.
+The borrower gives a commission to the broker upon closing.

-The most important difference between a mortgage broker and a loan officer is that the latter works for a lending institution (a bank, credit union, or others) to process loans only from that institution.
-They may have the ability to market loans to fit a variety of situations, but all the loans will be programs of the same lender.
+Lending Institutions (banks, finance companies, and others) employ mortgage bankers to market, and process loans solely from that specific institution.
+They may have the ability to market loans to fit a variety of situations, but all the loans will be products of the same lender.

-A loan officer (also known as an "account executive" or "loan representative") represents the borrower to the lending institution.
-A mortgage banker will guide you through the application, processing and loan closing.
-Either a salary or commission is given to mortgage brokers by their employers.
+A mortgage banker (also called an "account executive" or "loan representative") represents the borrower to the lending institution.
+The mortgage banker can guide the borrower through the selection, processing and loan closing.
+Lending institutions give their loan officers a salary or commission.

-Shopping for a mortgage?
-We will be glad to assist you!
-Give us a call today at
+Are you looking for a new mortgage?
+We can assist you!
+Call us at